-Balkanistica is listed in and abstracted by the MLA Bibliography, the ABC CLIO Library, Linguistics and Language Behavior Abstracts, and Linguistics Bibliography.
-Balkanistica is also listed in the most recent editions of Central and South-Eastern Europe and Eastern Europe, Russia and Central Asia, volumes produced by Europa Publications covering the Balkans, Eastern and Southeastern Europe.
+Balkanistica is listed in and abstracted by the MLA Bibliography, the ABC CLIO Library, Linguistics and Language Behavior Abstracts, and Linguistic Bibliography.
+Balkanistica is also listed in Elsevier’s Scopus, the most recent editions of Central and South-Eastern Europe and Eastern Europe, Russia and Central Asia, volumes produced by Europa Publications covering the Balkans, Eastern and Southeastern Europe, as well as Cabells Journalytics, an independent database of scholarly journals.
 Balkanistica participates in a journal exchange and is available at these universities and institutions.

-Balkanistica invites papers written in English that studies the Balkans or Southeastern Europe–Albania, Bulgaria, Greece, Hungary, Macedonia, Moldova, Romania, Slovenia, Turkey, or the successor states to the former Yugoslavia–in disciplines including (but not limited to) anthropology, archaeology, culture, economics, education, history, language and linguistics, literature, political science, sociology, or comparative or contrastive study of two or more countries and/or disciplines.
+Balkanistica invites papers written in English that study the Balkans or Southeastern Europe–Albania, Bulgaria, Greece, Hungary, Macedonia, Moldova, Romania, Slovenia, Turkey, or the successor states to the former Yugoslavia–in disciplines including (but not limited to) anthropology, archaeology, culture, economics, education, history, language and linguistics, literature, political science, sociology, as well as comparative or contrastive studies of two or more countries and/or disciplines.

 All submissions undergo a double-blind refereeing process; authors should conceal their identity in the manuscript and follow one of the generally accepted styles within their specific discipline.
 Upon acceptance for publication, the Editor will work with the author to ensure appropriate formatting and style.

-- Title (rank) abbreviations written out in full (e.g., Professor instead of Prof.)
+- Title (rank) abbreviations should be written out in full (e.g., Professor instead of Prof.).

-- Use long dashes + Add space to both sides of long dashes
+- Use long dashes and add space to both sides of the long dashes.

-- Headings have title case and no periods but are in italics
+- Headings should have title case and no periods and be in italics.

-- “Numerically-named” centuries used instead of “word-named” (19th, instead of nineteenth)
+- “Numerically-named” centuries should be used instead of “word-named” (19th, instead of nineteenth).

-- South Slavic Cyrillic transcription uses [h]; North Slavic uses [x]
+- South Slavic Cyrillic transcription uses [h], not North Slavic [x].

-Email manuscripts and reviews to Dr. Don Dyer, Editor of Balkanistica
+Email manuscripts and reviews to Dr. Donald Dyer, Editor of Balkanistica